fightbulc/simplon_helium/README.md

 # Simplon/Helium

 For one of my projects I had the need to talk to Urbain Airship's [Push API](https://docs.urbanairship.com/display/DOCS/Server%3A+iOS+Push+API).
-So, I took today off to write an abstract project as composer package so that its easy to implement in other projects too.
+So, I took today off to write an abstract project as composer package so that it is easy to implement in other projects too.

 ### Setup
-Since its a composer package all you need to to do is require it within your composer package definitions:
+Since its a composer package all you need to to do is require it within your composer package definitions and install/update it:

 ```json
 "require": {